 Doctors, nurses, and ER staff are starting to use this app to determine the safest place to be (home or the hospital): Apple CoVid-19 screening.
 It was created with the CDC.
 Access on your iphone app store.
 Android users can access the SCREEN on a mobile web browser or any desktop computer web browser.
 I will also use this app to determine the safest place to deal with your illness.

 As of 3/28/2020 we continue to see patients for certain medical conditions to help keep patients away from the emergency room.
 We will try to do telehealth whenever possible (See TELEHEALTH below).
 We

 continue to sanitize and minimize patient contact with each other.
 If you need medical care, feel comfortable coming to the office.
-We will schedule non-infectious problems (injuries, abdominal pain, chest pain, etc) in the mornings, Moderate respiratory complaints will be scheduled in the afternoons.
-We ask that you postpone routine and wellness
+We will schedule non-infectious problems (injuries, abdominal pain, chest pain, etc) in the mornings.
+Dr Benig will refill your medications

 as needed.
 While we are suspending our late cancellation and no-show fees for now, we still appreciate you letting us know of your cancellation.

 TELEHEALTH Beginning 3/23/2020 we will begin telehealth visits to minimize patient and staff exposure to CoVid-19 for certain types of visits.
 This is an evolving technology with continuously changing protocols and policies due to the CoVid-19 outbreak.
 Dr Benig is experienced in telehealth as a provider for MDLive telehealth since January 2019.
 We will be utilizing both phone and video visits.
 Video is preferred.